OHB-607

 OHB-101

-Rare autoimmune diseases are another area of huge unmet need.
+• Rare autoimmune diseases are another area of huge unmet need.
 The complexity of the immune system means that there are numerous ways it can misfire, turning on its owner and causing chronic inflammation and immune cascades.
-People with conditions such as lupus, IgA nephropathy and idiopathic thrombocytopenic purpura suffer from debilitating long-term effects and often have limited treatment options with significant side effects.
-For example, half of all patients with IgA nephropathy will progress to end stage renal disease, requiring either dialysis or a kidney transplant to survive
+There are over 80 immune complex driven autoimmune diseases.
+People with conditions such as lupus, IgA nephropathy (IgAN) and idiopathic thrombocytopenic purpura (ITP) suffer from debilitating long-term effects and often have limited treatment options, which often come with significant side effects.
+For example, half of all patients with IgAN will progress to end stage renal disease, requiring either dialysis or a kidney transplant to survive.

-OHB-101 (Formerly TAK-752), a Phase 2a program, is currently being investigated for the treatment of a wide array of rare autoimmune diseases.
+• OHB-101 (Formerly SM101, TAK-752), a Phase 2 program, is currently being investigated for the treatment of a wide array of immune complex driven rare autoimmune diseases.
 It is a soluble recombinant version of the FcγR2B receptor that is designed to bind to immune complexes to prevent them from interacting with the fc gamma receptors that drive inflammation and autoimmune cascades.
-Preliminary clinical studies have been conducted in multiple autoimmune indications, including systemic lupus erythematosus, a rare autoimmune primary glomerular disease, and immune thrombocytopenia, a rare autoimmune blood disorder.
+Preliminary clinical studies have yielded positive results in multiple autoimmune indications, including systemic lupus erythematosus (SLE), a rare autoimmune primary glomerular disease, and ITP, a rare autoimmune blood disorder.

 Preclinical Programs